-2.1 Overview of Manufacturing Readiness Levels
+2.1 Overview of Introduction to Manufacturing Readiness Levels

 There are ten levels of MRL criteria that begin with pre-systems acquisition; progress through systems engineering reviews, acquisition decision points, and milestones; and culminate in production.
-Each of these levels is associated with the evolution of system maturity (i.e. developmental state changes such as bread-board, brass-board, prototype, production configuration, LRIP, and FRP).
+Each of these levels is associated with the evolution of system maturity (i.e. developmental state changes such as bread-board, brass-board, prototype, production configuration, LRIP, FRP).

-- MRLs 1-4: Criteria address manufacturing maturity and risks beginning with presystems acquisition (MRLs 1 to 3); continue through the selection of a solution (MRL 4). - MRLs 5-6: Manufacturing maturation of the needed technologies through early prototypes of components or subsystems/systems, culminating in a preliminary design. - MRL 7: The criteria continue by providing metrics for an increased capability to produce systems, subsystems, or components in a production representative environment leading to a critical design review. - MRL 8: The next level of criteria encompass proving manufacturing process, procedure, and techniques on the designated "pilot line". - MRL 9: Once a decision is made to begin initial production (LRIP), the focus is on meeting both quality, throughput, and rate to enable transition to rate production (FRP). - MRL 10: The final MRL measures aspects of lean practices and continuous improvement for systems in production.
+- MRLs 1-4: -Ceriteria address manufacturing maturity and risks beginning with presystems acquisition (MRLs 1 to 3);- continue through the selection of a solution (MRL 4). - MRLs 5-6:, and the mManufacturing maturation of the needed technologies through early prototypes of components or subsystems/systems, culminating in a preliminary design (MRLs 5 to 6). - MRL 7: The criteria continue by providing metrics for an increased capability to produce systems, subsystems, or components in a production representative environment leading to a critical design review (MRL 7). - MRL 8: The next level of criteria encompass proving manufacturing process, procedure, and techniques on the designated "pilot line" (MRL 8). - MRL 9: Once a decision is made to begin initial production (LRIP), the focus is on meeting both quality, throughput, and rate (MRL 9) to enable transition to rate production (FRP). - MRL 10: The final-level (MRL 10) measures aspects of lean practices and continuous improvement for systems in production.

 The basic goal of all acquisition programs is to put required capability in the field in a timely manner with acceptable affordability and supportability.
 To be successful, the two key risk areas of immature product technologies and immature manufacturing capability must be managed effectively.
-Manufacturing readiness metrics in combination with technology readiness metrics can help acquisition program managers deal with these risks.
+Manufacturing readiness metrics in combination with technology readiness metrics can help acquisition program managersmanagers' deal with these risks.
 Similarly, these metrics are important to technology development managers because, they can be used to achieve and convincingly demonstrate a level of readiness for technology transition that acquisition program managers will find credible.
 Understanding and mitigating these risks will greatly increase the probability of technology insertion for the technology development community and ultimately aid in improvements in cost, schedule, and performance for programs of record.